ApiLogicServer/Docs/docs/Security-Keycloak.md

 !!! pied-piper ":bulb: TL;DR - Authorize using Keycloak"

     You can use Keycloak for authentication.
-You can configure your own keycloak, or use the procedure below to
+You can configure your own keycloak, or use the procedure below to **install Keycloak:**

     1. Install keycloak using a Docker container: `cd devops/keycloak; docker compose up`

     2. Activate: `als add-auth --provider-type=keycloak --db-url=localhost`

+    In addition, this page describes how to **administer User/Roles in your Keycloak**, and export these settings into your project for source control and team development.

     This page is ***under construction***.